sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

 end: 2020-11-15T23:06:41.319Z
 description: >-
-  We're thrilled to announce that *The Language of Wild Berries* will debut this fall as an Audio Play!
+  We're thrilled to announce that *The Language of Wild Berries* will debut this fall as a Radio Play!
 The U.S. premiere, translated and directed by Torange Yeghiazarian, will include a special listening party followed by Q&A with the artists.
 Stay tuned for 2020 release dates!